sanny32/VBAGit/README.md

-# What is VBAGit
+# What is VBAGit?

-It's an add-in for the VBA IDE (*Visual Basic Editor*, VBE) to help developer manage source code through git.
+It's an add-in for the Microsoft VBA IDE (*Visual Basic Editor, VBE*) to help developer manage source code through git.

 ## Current project status